durhamatletico/durhamatletico-cms/web/themes/custom/atletico/README.md

 ## Coding standards

-Use codeclimate to run scss-lint and eslint.
+Use Code Climate to run scss-lint and eslint.

-Configuration for scss-lint and ESLint is located in `.scss-lint.yml` and `.eslintrc.js`, respectively, in the root of the `omega` repository.
+Configuration for scss-lint and ESLint is located in `.scss-lint.yml` and `.eslintrc.js`, respectively, in the root of the `durhamatletico-cms` repository.

 ### Ignoring scss-lint rules